KmWahba808/AZ-900/README.md

 ---

-### 94. "The Azure Standard support plan is the lowest cost option to receive 24x7 access to support engineers by phone."
+### 94. "The Azure <u>Standard</u> support plan is the lowest cost option to receive 24x7 access to support engineers by phone."
 Is the underlined text correct?

 - [x] A. No change is needed
 - [ ] B. Developer